GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [Affinity Phto and Designer](affinity.serif.com).
 This is an affordable, single purchase program.
 - [Jalopy Design: Cleaning up Public Domain Art](https://www.technicalgrimoire.com/david/2021/09/JalopyFreeArt) by David Schirduan (Technical Grimoire) does another fantastic entry that goes through how to edit and leverage Public Domain Art in your works.
 - [Noise Dystopia Machine](https://chaoclypse.itch.io/noise-dystopia-machine) by Chaoclypse is a collection of Photoshop actions that lets you turn existing images into xerox'd, messed up, straight up fucked black and white copies with just a click or two!
-- [GIMP](www.gimp.org) is a free, open source image editor.
+- [GIMP](https://www.gimp.org/) is a free, open source image editor.
 While I do own Affinity Designer and Photo, I still primarily use this to edit the images I used in Liminal Horror.
 - [PIXLR X](https://pixlr.com/x/) Is a free browser based photo editor.
 Described as an easy-to-use photo editor (with help of templates)
 - [PIXLR E](https://pixlr.com/e/) Is a free browser based, powerful photo editor.
 Described as an advanced editor for pros.
 - [Dither Me This](https://doodad.dev/dither-me-this/) is a tool you can use to dither images.
 - [Inkscape](https://inkscape.org/) is a free vector graphic program.
 - [Krita](https://krita.org/en/) is a free open source painting program.
-- [Artflow AI](http://artflow.ai/) allows users to generate visual content wit hthe help of an AI.
-Currently it is built to generate portraits.
-The output is licensed under CC BY which allows commercial and noncommercial use with attribution.

 Here is a list of alternatives to Adobe programs created by [xdaniel Art](https://twitter.com/XdanielArt) (they require a regular subscription that is predatory and if you don't pay you often get hit with massive hidden fees and lose access to things you have made/bought) <br>
 ![image](/img/programs.png)